 Students receiving a Ph.D. in Chemical and Systems Biology must complete the following requirements.
 More information on these requirements are available in the Chemical and Systems Biology Student Guide.

-The Department of Chemical and Systems Biology organizes several events and programs to enhance graduate student training.
-The Department maintains a vibrant seminar series throughout the academic year, allowing students to hear from and interact with internationally renowned scientists.
-In addition to these seminars, the Department hosts four special events each year: the Dorfman Lecture, the Cutting Symposium, Stanford Chemical Biology Symposium, and the Stanford Systems Biology Symposium.
+The Department of Chemical and Systems Biology organizes several events and programs to enhance graduate student training, such as the Cutting Lectures, a vibrant seminar series throughout the academic year, that allows students to hear from and interact with internationally renowned scientists.
+Other opportunities include the Sterling Visiting Lectureship and workshops from the Alan Alda Center for Communicating Science.

 The Department also hosts an annual three-day retreat at an off-site location, typically near Santa Cruz, Monterey or Lake Tahoe.
 The retreat is held at the beginning of the fall quarter and allows new trainees to rapidly acquaint themselves with ongoing research within the department and to meet current faculty, students, and postdoctoral fellows.

 Graduate students have regular opportunities to share their research discoveries with the Chemical and Systems Biology community.
 Throughout the academic year, the Department convenes each week for Science Circle Pizza Talks and Think Tanks, during which students and postdoctoral fellows present their work and receive feedback.

 Please feel free to reach out to the students below.